Fight like a Woman: Domestic Violence and Female Judges in Brazil: Understanding the Gender Conviction-Rate Gap

 Table \ref{table:coefficients} reports regression results for the two different samples.
 The odd columns include cases where the defendant was caught red-handed, while the even columns include cases where this objective evidence was not present.
 Columns (1) and (2) report the results associated with Equation \eqref{EqDV}, while Columns (3)-(6) report the results associated with the interaction model described in Equation \eqref{EqDVComparable}.

 We find that a gender conviction-rate gap exists only in those cases where the defendant was not caught red-handed.
 We only find significant results for the female coefficient ($\beta$) in Column (2) and the interaction coefficient ($\beta_{3}$) in Column (6).
-These coefficients are large (39.4\% and 35.4\%, respectively) compared with the average conviction rate of male judges for cases without the \textit{in flagrante delicto} flag.
+These coefficients are large (39.6\% and 35.0\%, respectively) compared with the average conviction rate of male judges for cases without the \textit{in flagrante delicto} flag.
+Despite not being statistically significant, the interaction coefficient in Column (4) suggests that the gender conviction rate gap for domestic violence cases is 127.21\% larger than the same gap for misdemeanor cases when the defendant was not caught red-handed.

 These results suggest that female and male judges interpret less objective evidence differently, while they interpret objective evidence (cases flagged as \textit{in flagrante delicto}) in similar ways.
 These different interpretations of more subjective cases are consistent with the informational account being one possible driving force of the in-group bias documented in Section \ref{SecResults}.